frak-id/frak-id-blockchain/README.md

 ## Our Vision

 Our vision is to give Creators the rightful place they deserve in society.
 The value has to be shared equally between those who create, those who fund and those who consume content.
-By empowering all these people to govern and to be rewarded for the value they create, whether that be through work, investment or engagement, the Sybel ecosystem believes that Web3 is the ideal way to make that happens.
+By empowering all these people to govern and to be rewarded for the value they create, whether that be through work, investment or engagement, the Frak ecosystem believes that Web3 is the ideal way to make that happens.

 ## Pushing decentralization even further